Which Strategies Are Retaining Your Customers Loyalty

 Connect, Engage, and Get Personal

 Every interaction between your business and your customers should be more than just a simple exchange of goods or services.
 Instead of instantly moving on to the next transaction, try and establish a more personal relationship with your client.
-Without being too pushy, you should use every opportunity you get to engage and connect with the people that want to do business with you.
+Without being too pushy, you should use every opportunity you get to engage and connect with the people who want to do business with you.
 This includes introducing yourself and your team, exchanging emails, and giving a short product tour.

 Maintain Contact by Hosting Events and Offering Special Promotions